LSSTScienceCollaborations/ObservingStrategy/opsim/Proposal_SN.md

 ## Proposed Changes to the Observing Strategy

 We propose a new Observing Strategy of the main survey (the Universal Cadence area; WFD) in order to generate 3 times densely populated SN light curves in time (i.e. 3 times higher samples for a SN light curve).
 Our main goal is to obtain 7-10 epochs spread over 45 days per filter.
-For simplicity, we assume the main survey will cover the available sky (2293 fields) for 3 days (we divide the available sky into 3 separate sectors, which would be called Sector 1 and 2 and 3.
-Each sector of the sky corresponds to ~764 fields.
-The sum of Sector 1 and 2 and 3 is 2293 fields.
+For simplicity, we assume the main survey will cover available sky (2293 fields) for 3 days (we divide the available sky into 3 separate Sectors, which would be called Sector 1 and 2 and 3.
+Each Sector of the sky corresponds to ~764 fields.
+The sum of Sector 1 and 2 and 3 is 2293 fields, a total number of LSST fields from the Universal Cadeance area.
 For a day, 1/3 of available sky would be observed.
-By changing the filter, every day, LSST can observe 6 filters for 1/3 of available sky.
-We repeat 9 times for the same sector of sky, which will result in 54 visits (with 6 different filters) for the same field (1/3 of the LSST entire fields).
+By changing the filter, every day, it will take 6 days to observe 6 filters for 1/3 of available sky.
+We repeat 9 times for the same Sector of sky, which will result in 54 visits (with 6 different filters) for the same Sector (1/3 of available sky).
 We repeat the same for the 2nd Sector of sky which takes another 54 days.
-Then observe the 3rd Sectorfor another 54 days.
+Then we observe the 3rd Sector for another 54 days.

 To visualize this idea, we list our proposed observing strategy day by day;
 Day 1 : Filter 1 (for the 1st Sector),